sulibo/sulibo.github.io/_includes/sections/about.md

 # About

-I am a PhD candidate in the <a href="http://wms.cs.kuleuven.be/groups/NUMA">NUMA (Numerical Analysis and Applied Mathematics) Research unit of Department of Computer Science</a>, <a href="http://www.kuleuven.be">KU Leuven</a> and the <a href="https://www.tue.nl/en/research/research-groups/dynamics-and-control/">Dynamics and Control group of Department of Mechanical Engineering</a>, <a href="http://www.tue.nl">Eindhoven University of Technology</a>.
-Meanwhile, I am also an early stage researcher (ESR 3) in an EU Marie Sklodowska-Curie Innovative Training Networks (ITN-EJD) project <a href="http://ucocos.cs.kuleuven.be"> UCoCoS</a>.
-I am working on partial synchronization in delay-coupled networks.
-The objective
+I am a senior computer scientist at [Institute of Experimental Psychophysiology - Düsseldorf](https://ixp-duesseldorf.de/), working on developing machine learning based algorithms for affective computing and relevant research software.
-    is to analyze the robustness and parametric dependence of clusters when delay-coupled networks are paritially synchronized.
+Before this, I was a PhD candidate in the <a href="http://wms.cs.kuleuven.be/groups/NUMA">NUMA (Numerical Analysis and Applied Mathematics) Research unit of Department of Computer Science</a>, <a href="http://www.kuleuven.be">KU Leuven</a> and the <a href="https://www.tue.nl/en/research/research-groups/dynamics-and-control/">Dynamics and Control group of Department of Mechanical Engineering</a>, <a href="http://www.tue.nl">Eindhoven University of Technology</a>.
+Meanwhile, I was also an early stage researcher (ESR 3) in an EU Marie Sklodowska-Curie Innovative Training Networks (ITN-EJD) project <a href="http://ucocos.cs.kuleuven.be"> UCoCoS</a>.
+During my PhD, I was working on partial synchronization in networks of delay-coupled systems.
+The objective was to analyze the robustness and parametric dependence of clusters when delay-coupled networks are paritially synchronized.
 I obtained my master degree from <a href="http://www.tue.nl">Eindhoven University of Technology</a>, the Netherlands.
 Before that, I received my bachelor degree from <a href="http://www.zju.edu.cn"> Zhejiang Universtiy</a>, China.

 # What's New
 We will oragnize the first UCoCoS training course on Lyapunov methods for time-delay systems at KU Leuven on March 12-14, 2018.